Tips About Debt Cancellation

 Tips About Debt Cancellation from a Certified Public Accountant:

 If your lender cancels part or all of your debt, it is usually considered income and you normally must pay tax on that amount.
-However, the law allows an exclusion that may apply to homeowners who had their mortgage debt cancelled in 2015.
+However, the law allows an exclusion that may apply to homeowners who had their mortgage debt canceled in 2015.
 Here are 10 tips about debt cancellation:

 - Refinanced Mortgage.
-The exclusion may apply to the amounts cancelled on a refinance mortgage.
+The exclusion may apply to the amounts canceled on a refinance mortgage.
 This applies only if you used proceeds from the refinancing to buy, build, or substantially improve your main home and only up to the amount of the old mortgage principal just before refinancing.
 Amounts used for other purposes do not qualify.

 Form 982.
 If you qualify, report the excluded debt on Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness.
 File the form with your federal income tax return.

 - IRS.gov tool.
 Use the interactive Tax Assistance tool on IRS.gov to find out if your canceled mortgage debt is taxable.